 “Archives are important because they provide evidence of activities and tell us more about individuals and institutions.
 They tell stories.
 They also increase our sense of identity and understanding of cultures.
 They can even ensure justice.
 Records weren’t usually created for the purpose of historical research so they often provide a less biased account of events than secondary sources.”
 Rupert Brooke

 The collection holds historical and intrinsic value, placing the bulk of the collection during a time of unrest; the 1950’s.
-A significant turn of events took place, such as the Montgomery Bus Boycott http://www.history.com/topics/black-history/montgomery-bus-boycott, Rosa Park refusing to give up her seat, https://en.wikipedia.org/wiki/Rosa_Parks, segregation ruled illegal in the U.S. and the murder of Emmitt Till http://www.biography.com/people/emmett-till-507515.
-These life altering events transpired and forever changed the history of an entire nation.
+A significant turn of events took place, such as the Montgomery Bus Boycott http://www.history.com/topics/black-history/montgomery-bus-boycott, Rosa Park refusing to give up her seat, https://en.wikipedia.org/wiki/Rosa_Parks, segregation ruled legal in the United States and the murder of Emmitt Till. http://www.biography.com/people/emmett-till-507515 These life altering events transpired and forever changed the history of an entire nation.